 - Silt fences: Silt fencing will be anchored above tree roots by folding one foot of the fencing to the uphill side of the tree and then covering this fold with six inches to one foot of gravel to hold it in place.
-Placing silt fence as such should avoid unnecessary trenching of tree roots.
-The city of Winston-Salem will be notified when these protection measures are implemented in sensitive tree root areas. - Above Ground Pruning: In the event limbs are causing a clearance issue for equipment or otherwise, the Landscape Department should be notified as soon as possible.
+Placing a silt fence as such should avoid unnecessary trenching of tree roots.
+The city of Winston-Salem will be notified when these protection measures are implemented in sensitive tree root areas.
+Silt fences placed must meet the city of Winston-Salem erosion control requirements. - Above Ground Pruning: In the event limbs are causing a clearance issue for equipment or otherwise, the Landscape Department should be notified as soon as possible.
 All pruning of above ground branches will be performed by or under the supervision of the University Arborist. - Root Pruning: As with above ground pruning; trees benefit from clean cuts on their roots as well.
 Notify the Landscape Department or University Arborist when encountering roots during construction.
 The Arborist may want to prune these cleanly before backfilling occurs.

-Remediation and Recovery: The university will take steps to aid in the recovery of trees traumatized by construction in the surrounding area.
+Remediation and Recovery: The University will take steps to aid in the recovery of trees traumatized by construction in the surrounding area.